-- 1) Attendance & Absences Attendance is expected at all class meetings and it is part of class participation grade.
-The student is responsible for all materials discussed in class. - 2) Assignment Completion & Late Work All coursework for this class have due dates and are to be submitted paperless via Blackboard on or before their due dates.
-Late work, paper or email submissions will be graded as zero. - 3) Assessments No make-up quizzes or exams will be scheduled except in emergency cases.
-Missed quizzes or exams will be graded as zero. - 4) Incomplete and withdrawal An incomplete grade is rarely given, and the instructor reserves all the rights for its consideration.
-If student is unable to complete the course requirements, it is student's responsibility to file withdrawal form with the registrar office by the deadline specified in the academic calendar. - 5) Classroom Expectations Please respect your classmates by turning off your phone or other electronic devices before class begins, and do not use them during class.
-I encourage you to participate in class discussions and ask questions. - 6) Academic Conduct Code It is your responsibility to comply with the Academic Conduct Code policy.
-The following is an important message from the MET Dean:
+- 1) Attendance & Absences Attendance is expected at all class meetings and it is part of your class participation grade.
+You are responsible for all materials discussed in class. - 2) Assignment Completion & Late Work It is expected that you submit all coursework on or before published due dates.
+No late work or extension will be scheduled except in emergency cases. - 3) Assessments No make-up quizzes or exams will be scheduled except in emergency cases. - 4) Incomplete and withdrawal An incomplete grade is rarely given and the instructor reserves all the rights for its consideration.
+It is for a case that the student has actively participated in the course throughout the semester with good standing and completed majority of the coursework with good grades, but due to unforeseen circumstances has missed minor coursework toward the end of the semester.
+For all other reasons, it is the student's responsibility to file an official withdrawal form with the registrar's office. - 5) Classroom Expectations Please respect your classmates by turning off your phone or other electronic devices before class begins, and do not use them during class.
+I encourage you to participate in class discussions and ask questions.

-"Cheating and plagiarism will not be tolerated in any Metropolitan College course.
+6) Academic Conduct Code - It is your responsibility to comply with the Academic Conduct Code policy.
+The following is an important message from the MET Dean: "Cheating and plagiarism will not be tolerated in any Metropolitan College course.
 They will result in no credit for the assignment or examination and may lead to disciplinary actions.
 Please take the time to review the Student Academic Conduct Code: